Florents-Tselai/WarcDB/README.md

 `WarcDB` is a an `SQLite`-based file format that makes web crawl data easier to share and query.

+It is based on the standardized [Web ARChive format](https://en.wikipedia.org/wiki/Web_ARChive), used by web archivers.

 ## Usage

 ```shell